fastred/Optimizing-Swift-Build-Times/README.md

 1. Quit Xcode.
 2. Clear Derived Data (`$ rm -rf ~/Library/Developer/Xcode/DerivedData`).
 3. Open your project in Xcode.
 4. Start a build either immediately after Xcode opens or after indexing phase completes.
-First approach seems to be more representative because starting with Xcode 9 building also performs indexing.
+The first approach seems to be more representative because starting with Xcode 9 building also performs indexing.

 Alternatively, you can time builds from the command line: